 About Marcus

 Marcus Wicker was born in Ann Arbor and raised in Ypsilanti, Michigan.
-He is the author of Silencer (Houghton Mifflin Harcourt, 2017)—winner of the Society of Midland Authors Award—and Maybe the Saddest Thing (Harper Perennial, 2012), selected by D.A.
+He is the author of three books of poetry: DEAR MOTHERSHIP (forthcoming from Ecco), Silencer (Mariner/Ecco, 2017)—winner of the Society of Midland Authors Award—and Maybe the Saddest Thing (Harper Perennial, 2012), selected by D.A.
 Powell for the National Poetry Series.
-A 2023 - 2024 Harvard Radcliffe Institute Fellow, his honors include a National Endowment for the Arts Creative Writing Fellowship, the Poetry Society of America’s Lyric Poetry Award, a Pushcart Prize, and Ruth Lilly Fellowship, as well as fellowships from The Fine Arts Work Center in Provincetown, and Cave Canem.
+A 2023 - 2024 Harvard Radcliffe Institute Fellow, his honors include a National Endowment for the Arts Creative Writing Fellowship, the Poetry Society of America’s Lyric Poetry Award, a Pushcart Prize, and Ruth Lilly Fellowship, as well as fellowships from The Fine Arts Work Center, and Cave Canem.
 Wicker’s poems have appeared in The Nation, The New Republic, The Atlantic, Oxford American, and Poetry Magazine.
-He is a First Horizons Foundation Distinguished Associate Professor at the University of Memphis, where he teaches in the MFA program.
+He is an Associate Professor and the Orgill Chair of English at the University of Memphis, where he teaches in the MFA program.